trucdngo/TestAutomationPython/README.md

-Selenium WeBDriver using Python and pyTest
+Selenium WebDriver using Python and pyTest